scodes18/bookloop/README.md

 python -m http.server 8000
 ```

-Open browser and go to `http://localhost:8000`
+Open a browser and go to `http://localhost:8000`

 ## Usage

 1. **Register** - Create a new account with username, email, password, and location
 2. **Login** - Sign in with your credentials
 3. **Add Books** - Go to "My Books" tab and click "+ Add Book"
-4. **Browse Books** - View all available books in "Browse Books" tab
+4. **Browse Books** - View all available books in the "Browse Books" tab
 5. **Request Books** - Click "Request Book" to rent or buy from owners

 ## Project Structure